November 3, 2006

 to use.
 (Behavioral expectations as set by societies).

-However, these patterns are, in large, set by societies and not individuals,
+However, these patterns are, in large, set by societies and

 and they use a specific set of criteria.